nih-cfde/usecases/docs/about/contributing.md

 - Use the [user task file template](https://github.com/nih-cfde/usecases/tree/master/docs/template_files/user-task-template.md) to enter the required sections
 - Required sections:
     - yaml index header
-    - `Appears in Use Cases:`: bullet point list of the use case(s) that the task appears in, with page link to the use case page(s)
+    - `Appears in Use Cases`: bullet point list of the use case(s) that the task appears in, with page link to the use case page(s)
 - Save user task files in the [user-tasks directory](https://github.com/nih-cfde/usecases/tree/master/docs/user-tasks/)

 ### `Requirement` files